-Termination of employment for purposes of these agreements means a discharge of the executive within twentyfour (24) months of the change in control event, other than for specified causes including death, disability, wrongful acts, dishonesty, conviction of a felony, willful breach of fiduciary duties, habitual neglect of duties or normal retirement.
+Termination of employment for purposes of these agreements means a discharge of the executive within twenty-four (24) months of the change in control event, other than for specified causes including death, disability, wrongful acts, dishonesty, conviction of a felony, willful breach of fiduciary duties, habitual neglect of duties or normal retirement.
 Termination also includes resignation for "good reason" following the occurrence of an adverse change in the executive's position, duties, compensation or work conditions.
-The amount of the payment upon termination is an amount equal to twenty-four (24) months of the executive's base salary rate (as in effect immediately prior to (1) the change in control, or (2) executive's termination, whichever is greater), an amount equal to two times the executive's target annual incentive established for the year prior to the year of executive's termination of employment, plus an amount equal to a pro-rated portion of the executive's target annual incentive for the year of the executive's termination of employment.
-The executive would also be entitled to receive reimbursement of payments made for the continuation of the executive's health coverage pursuant to COBRA, for a period of up to twenty-four (24) months.
+The amount of the payment upon termination is an amount equal to twenty-four (24) months of the executive's base salary rate (as in effect immediately prior to (1) the change in control, or (2) executive's termination, whichever is greater), an amount equal to two times the executive's target annual incentive established for the year of the executive's termination of employment, plus an amount equal to a pro-rated portion of the executive's target annual incentive for the continuation of the executive's health coverage pursuant to COBRA, for a period of up to twenty-four (24) months.
 The payment of such severance benefits, including the reimbursement of payments for COBRA continuation coverage, is limited to that amount which would not result in an "excess parachute payment" under Section 280G of the Internal Revenue Code.
 The amounts payable under their Change in Control Agreements may change from year-to-year based on the executive's compensation at the time of termination.